maxkapur/maxkapur.github.io/_posts/2025-06-04-kubuntu-setup.md

     install various tools, do some basic configuration, and clone a few git repos.

     💻 Automated.
-I created this script for the first as part of this setup.
+I created this script for the first time as part of this setup.
     In the past, I just installed packages as I thought of them.
 Eventually I want to integrate `setup.sh` with my dotfiles.

 05. **Set up Nextcloud** using the desktop client (installed in `setup.sh`).
     Configure offline folders.